-- 450 correlates with Baxs MAR, which has a preservation rate of ca. 30% in sediments under oxic conditions (Dymond, 1992), suggesting that most of the glacial export production was fueled by diatoms.
-An exception to the strong correlation between the export production proxies occurred from MIS 4 to MIS 2, when TOC and Baxs MARs show relatively high values with glacial/interglacial variability, whereas the opal record is rather flat within this interval.
-Several studies proposed that diatom growth rate was inferred from opal burial during the LGM may have been more effective during the LGM compared to than - 455 today (resulting in higher opal burial during the LGM), as because diatoms can reduce their Si/C uptake ratio under Fe-replete conditions (Anderson et al., 2002; Chase et al., 2015).
-Thus, a glacial increase of Fe input may have created conditions under which relatively more TOC and biogenic barium were exported per unit of opal buried (Fig. 3).
-Unlike our other MAR records, high CaCO3 MAR values are observed only during the Holocene, MIS 5 and MIS 11 (Fig. 3). - To explain the different pattern, we have to consider changes in carbonate chemistry and variations in the depth of the lysocline 460 affecting our site's carbonate contents through time.
-At present, the lysocline occurs is located at ca. 4000 m (Sulpis et al., 2018), which is only slightly below the depth of our core (3781 m water depth).
-Site PS97/093 is bathed in Circumpolar Deep Water, which is characterized by relatively low $[CO_3^{2^2}]$ , being undersaturated with respect to CaCO3, and therefore promotes carbonate dissolution (Key et al., 2004).
-In the SO, the lysocline depth shoaled at least 0.5 km during the glacial stages of the past 500 kyr, triggering enhanced carbonate dissolution and concomitant reduced carbonate MAR (Howard and Prell, 1994). - 465 Moreover, poor carbonate preservation has also been observed in another Southeast Pacific core with an alkenone-based SST record (PS75/034-2, 54° 22'S, 80° 05'W, 4425 m water depth; Ho et al., 2012, Fig 1b).
+Unlike our other MAR records, the highest CaCO3 MAR values are observed only during the Holocene, MIS 5 and MIS 11 (Fig. 3).
+To explain the different pattern, we have to consider changes in carbonate chemistry and variations in the depth of the lysocline affecting our site's carbonate contents through time.
+At present, the lysocline occurs at ca. 4000 m (Sulpis et al., 2018), which is only slightly below the depth of our core (3781 m water depth).
+Site PS97/093 is bathed by Circumpolar Deep Water, which is characterized by relatively low [CO32-], being undersaturated with respect to CaCO3, and therefore promotes carbonate dissolution (Key et al., 2004).
+In the SO, the lysocline depth shoaled at least 0.5 km during the glacial stages of the past 500 kyr, triggering enhanced carbonate dissolution and concomitant reduced carbonate MAR (Howard and Prell, 1994).

+430 Moreover, poor carbonate preservation has also been observed in another SE Pacific core with an alkenone-based SST record (PS75/034-2, 54° 22'S, 80° 05'W, 4425 m water depth; Ho et al., 2012, Fig 1b).
 Nevertheless, since carbonate preservation is favored in intervals with high sedimentation rates (Gottschalk et al., 2018), in our core the relatively high sedimentation rates during MIS1-3 or MIS 5e (Fig 4c) might allow the burial of carbonates in the sediment before being dissolved during such intervals.
-On the other hand, we suggest that the absence of carbonates between MIS 10 to MIS 6, and - in MIS 4 indicates carbonate dissolution, rather than changes in export production of coccolithophores and foraminifera (Fig. 3).
-As a result, CaCO3 MAR in our record are only present in the globally strong interglacials MIS 11, MIS 5 and the Holocene (PAGES, 2016), while during weaker integlacials, such as MIS 7 and MIS 9, carbonate productivity did not offset carbonate dissolution.
+On the other hand, we suggest that the absence of carbonates between MIS 10 to MIS 6, and in MIS 4 indicates carbonate dissolution, rather than changes in export production of coccolithophores and foraminifera (Fig. 3).

+the core site.